You proved you can haul. Now here is how to build something bigger without losing your mind — or your margins.

 The right software for a roll-off operation should handle dispatch, bin tracking, customer records, invoicing, and map visibility.
 It should work on your phone because you are not sitting at a desk — you are in the yard, in the cab, or on a job site.
 And it should not take a month to set up or require an IT department to maintain.

-Rolloff Amigo was built specifically for this moment in a hauler's growth — when you need real systems but you do not need enterprise software designed for 200-truck fleets.
-It is free to start, runs on any device, and supports English and Spanish so your whole crew can use it from day one.
+Roll-Off Amigo was built specifically for this moment in a hauler's growth — when you need real systems but you do not need enterprise software designed for 200-truck fleets.
+It has a free forever plan for owner-operators, runs on any device, and supports English and Spanish so your whole crew can use it from day one.

 The Growth Playbook: 2 Trucks to 5, Then 5 to 10